adgellida/chocolateyautomaticpackages/ReadMe.md

 * Author doesn't update the version number on his web or on the web where I found the version isn't updated.
 * Place where are version and installer is changed, so the package doesn't works.

-Package versions erased:
+Package with error

-* driverbooster.
-Stable versions erased.
-Changed to correct beta version.
+* driver genius.
+Server not responding.